pixo2000/Apps/Spacer/notes.md

 abort stuff, move when cmmand-> on top of input sticky

-landing system

 redeem code to get new ship on register

 move between systems(like only from A01 to C12)

 better debug(clear on first start but not restart/crash)

-test landing

-save that the player is landed or docked

-fix fucking stations: get new stations, load real ones. info should have coords and type and more
+station info should have coords and type and more

-launch animation and rename launch command on stations to release or smth

-fix landing
+version management+release system